heremaps/harp.gl/README.md

   * Create a smooth map experience with highly performant map rendering and decoding.
 Web workers parallelize the CPU intensive tasks, for optimal responsiveness.
   * Design your maps modularly, where you can swap out modules and data providers as required.

+## About This Repository

+This repository is a monorepo containing the core components of `harp.gl`, organized in a `yarn workspace`.

+All components can be used stand-alone and are in the `@here` subdirectory.

 ## Installation

 ### In Node.js